 Make sure the room is comfortable and inviting.
 Add soft pillows, blankets, and dim lighting to create a relaxing atmosphere.

 Encouraging your loved one to engage in self-care activities can help them manage their symptoms and reduce the intensity of a manic episode.
-Here are some self-care strategies you can suggest:
+Here are some self-care strategies for mania you can suggest:

 Encourage your loved one to practice mindfulness through meditation or deep breathing exercises.
 These practices can help them to stay grounded and centered.